Here’s what to know about tools that could help you save for education costs for yourself, your child, or your grandchild.

 - In addition to covering college costs, you can use 529 plan money to pay back up to $10,000 in student loans or to fund K-12 private school tuition.

-The only downside is that you are somewhat limited in your investment choices, Petix says.
+One downside is that you are somewhat limited in your investment choices, Petix says.

-Coverdell education savings accounts allow more flexibility in how you invest, and they also offer tax-free growth potential and tax-free withdrawals.
+Coverdell education savings accounts can allow more flexibility in how you invest, and they also offer tax-free growth potential and tax-free withdrawals.
 However, the maximum contribution is $2,000 a year, and the accounts are available only to families whose modified adjusted gross income is less than $220,000 (or $110,000 for single filers).